Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-2.md

 }
 </code></pre>

-As the demo uses the primary mixin already, refreshing your demo page will show the new styles (provided the `obt dev` command is still running from [part one](/documentation/tutorials/create-a-new-component-part-1)).
+As the demo uses the primary mixin already, refreshing your demo page will show the new styles (provided the `npm run watch -w components/o-example` command is still running from [part one](/documentation/tutorials/create-a-new-component-part-1)).

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-2-basic-styles.png" />